 CPA Exam updates: Prometric, NASBA, AICPA

-On April 30, Becker met (virtually) with the AICPA, Prometric and NASBA to get answers to some of your most-asked questions about COVID implications to the CPA Exam -- how testing center procedures are affected, when testing centers will reopen, what to do about expiring NTS and credits, and more.
+On April 30, Becker met (virtually) with the AICPA, Prometric CPA and NASBA to get answers to some of your most-asked questions about COVID implications for the CPA Exam -- how testing center procedures are affected, when testing centers will reopen, what to do about expiring NTS and credits, CPA reschedules, Prometric seat availability and more.

-Here’s a recap of what we learned from:
+Here’s a recap of what we learned from each organization.

-Prometric has resumed CPA Exam testing as of May 1 – however, some centers regionally – for example, New York City – may still be closed per government restrictions.
-Please visit Prometric’s website regularly, as they will be making continuous updates as additional testing centers become available.
+Prometric CPA has resumed exam testing as of May 1 – however, some centers regionally may still be closed per government restrictions.
+Prometric's site status list includes continuous updates on the opening of testing centers.

 What will the environment inside testing centers be like?

-To comply with social distancing guidelines, Prometric will be using every other seat in its testing centers.
-This will be in effect at least through June, however, Prometric said they may start adding back those seats as COVID restrictions are loosened.
+To comply with social distancing guidelines, Prometric exam centers will be using every other seat.
+Prometric may start adding back seats as COVID restrictions are loosened.
 Again, please make regular visits to Prometric’s website for the latest updates.
-If you were scheduled in a seat that became closed for social distancing, you should have gotten an email to reschedule.
+If you were scheduled in a seat that became closed for social distancing, you should have received an email to reschedule the CPA Exam.